 The houses visited were found to be comfortable, homely and to meet the identified residents' needs.
 However, there was some worn and chipped paint on some walls and woodwork in two of the houses.
-In addition the kitchen in one of the houses had worn surfaces on press doors, wooden flooring and on the kitchen table.
-There worn and stained tile grouting behind the kitchen hob and the sink.
-The bathroom downstairs in this house was in need of refurbishment work.
+In addition the kitchen in one of the houses had worn surfaces on press doors and on the cooking hob, the work top was broken in small areas and on the floor tiles.
+The wooden flooring in the dining and sitting area was worn in areas in this house.
+In the second house, the garden furniture was covered in moss, the garden decking appeared unsafe in areas and the garden shed was over grown.